William Bakewell

-William Bakewell (May 2, 1908 – April 15, 1993) was an American actor who achieved his greatest fame as one of the leading juvenile performers of the late 1920s and early 1930s.
+William Robertson Bakewell (May 2, 1908 – April 15, 1993) was an American actor.
+He achieved his greatest fame as one of the leading juvenile performers of the late 1920s and early 1930s.

 Early years

 Bakewell was a native of Los Angeles, where he attended the Harvard School for Boys and Page Military Academy.

 Career

 Bakewell began his film career as an extra in the silent movie Fighting Blood (1924) and appeared in some 170 films and television shows.
 He had supporting roles at the end of the silent era and reached the peak of his career around 1930.
 He is perhaps best remembered for playing German soldier Albert Kropp in All Quiet on the Western Front (1930) and Rodney Jordan, Joan Crawford's brother, in Dance, Fools, Dance (1931).
 He also co-starred in Gold Diggers of Broadway (1929).

 In 1933, Bakewell contributed to the founding of the Screen Actors Guild, and was the 44th of the original 50 members.
 He never achieved stardom after the Depression years, although he became familiar in dozens of films, including his short appearance as a mounted soldier in Gone with the Wind (1939) whom Scarlett O'Hara asks when the Yankee soldiers are coming to Atlanta.

 During World War II, Bakewell served in the U.S. Army with the rank of second lieutenant.
 He was stationed at the 73rd Evacuation Hospital and at the Radio Section of the Special Service Division as the post intelligence officer.
 He also worked under the department that handled distribution of recorded programs to overseas station circuits.

 He starred in the Columbia Pictures serial Hop Harrigan (1946), where he played a top Air Corps pilot.
 He also portrayed Major Tobias Norton and a Keelboat Race Master of Ceremonies in the phenomenally popular Disney series Davy Crockett (1954-1955).